GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 }
 ```
 The build method of a stateless widget is typically only called in three situations:
-* When the widget is inserted in the tree
+* When the widget is inserted into the tree
 * When the widget's parent changes its configuration
 * When an [`InheritedWidget`](https://docs.flutter.io/flutter/widgets/InheritedWidget-class.html) it depends on changes.

 A `MyHomePage` stateful widget can be given as the child to a Stateless widget as shown above.

-A stateful widget is dynamic.
-The user can interact with a stateful widget (by typing into a form, or moving a slider, for example), or it changes over time (perhaps a data feed causes the UI to update).
+A Stateful widget is dynamic.
+The user can interact with a Stateful widget (by typing into a form, or moving a slider, for example), or it changes over time (perhaps a data feed causes the UI to update).
 [Checkbox](https://docs.flutter.io/flutter/material/Checkbox-class.html), [Radio](https://docs.flutter.io/flutter/material/Radio-class.html), [Slider](https://docs.flutter.io/flutter/material/Slider-class.html), [InkWell](https://docs.flutter.io/flutter/material/InkWell-class.html), [Form](https://docs.flutter.io/flutter/widgets/Form-class.html), and [TextField](https://docs.flutter.io/flutter/material/TextField-class.html) are examples of stateful widgets, which subclass [StatefulWidget](https://docs.flutter.io/flutter/widgets/StatefulWidget-class.html).
-State is information that can be read synchronously when the widget is built and might change during the lifetime of the widget.
+A State is information that can be read synchronously when the widget is built and might change during the lifetime of the widget.
 It is the responsibility of the widget implementer to ensure that the State is promptly notified when such state changes, `Stateful` widget is useful when the part of the user interface you are describing can change dynamically.

 The code snippet below shows how to define a stateful widget and use `createState` to create a state of the MyHomePage widget.
 ```dart